 Module 4: Communications principles

-Module 5: Signalling & Control Equipment, Applications Engineering
+Module 5: Signalling and Control Equipment, Applications Engineering

 Module 6: Communications Equipment, Applications Engineering